Lab 13: Server Side Rendering

 Rendering all 11,605 links in a list isn’t great UI design… so lets implement a more usable interface with Pagination.

-Pagination is where a website will devide a large data set into smaller pages.
+Pagination is where a website will divide a large data set into smaller pages.
 Where each page will show a small subset of the data.

 As mentioned in the previous lab, path parameters should be used to select which data to render (i.e. which shoe etc..).
 And query parameters should be used to filter/sort data.